shuxueshuxue/Markcode-engine/README.md

 	- Logs
 ```

-It is strongly recommended to use the Templater and Codeblock Customizer plugin along with this system.
+It is strongly recommended to use the Fix Require Modules, Templater and Codeblock Customizer plugin along with this system.

 ## Example Usage